gaba-tope/gaba-tope.github.io/_posts/2025-02-04-music-player.md

 <!--more-->
 This work is **largely based on the music player script of** [**estInLOV3's homepage**](https://lov3ndpeace.naru.pub/){:target='_blank'}, which is placed at the right-side fixed navigation menu.

-**Copyright infringement is a serious offense**<br>Only use music that you have the legal right to use. **Unauthorized use of copyrighted music may result in legal action**.
+**[Copyright infringement is a serious offense!]**<br><br> **Unauthorized use of copyrighted music may result in legal action**.
 Please ensure you have the necessary rights or licenses for any music used with this player.
 Consider using royalty-free music or obtaining permission from the copyright holder.
 {:.error}

 # Modifications I made